uvcodebase/Welcome-and-documentation/StatementOfPurpose.md

 **Version Control**: The group will have a github account with various projects.

 **Central NoteKeeping**: The github wiki will be used to keep track of topical discussions.
-The *Docs* project will also be used for living documents such as this *StatementOfPurpose.mkd*
+The *Docs* project will also be used for living documents such as this *StatementOfPurpose.md*

 ### Why : The purpose
 There are many possible purposes to this meeting.
 The main goal is to foster relationships and conversations within the community around a common interest: "programming."
 Other purposes could be: